liatrio/autogov-workflows/README.md

 ### Policy Evaluation

-The offline mode evaluates attestations against OPA policies to determine compliance:
+Attestations are evaluated against OPA policies to determine compliance before creating the VSA:

 - Extracts DSSE envelopes from attestation bundles
 - Converts to format expected by OPA policies